hyperledger/identus-docs/documentation/docs/quick-start.md

 More in-depth documentation about PRISM Mediator can be found [here](/docs/atala-prism/prism-mediator).

 #### A Node for a Verifiable Data Registry (VDR)
-In order to issue and verify verifiable credentials to and from DIDs, we need a Verifiable Data Registry that is globally resolvable and always on.
-In PRISMs case, this is called prism-node, and it anchors key information required for issuance and verification on the Cardano blockchain.
+To issue and verify VCs to and from DIDs, we need a [Verifiable Data Registry (VDR)](documentation/docs/concepts/glossary.md/#verifiable-data-registry) that is globally resolvable and always on.
+In PRISM's case, it is `prism-node`, anchoring key information required for issuance and verification on the Cardano blockchain.

 ### Supported Standards
 Being part of a decentralized ecosystem with many different technology implementations requires standardization in order to ensure interoperability between different solutions.
 The standards currently supported by PRISM are: